 Challenge#3: Technology and Digital Literacy Barriers

 Accessing online suboxone doctors that accept Medicaid may require reliable internet access and proficiency in using digital platforms for telehealth consultations.
-Some individuals, particularly those from low-income backgrounds or rural areas, may need help accessing the necessary technology or need more digital literacy skills to navigate online healthcare services effectively.
+Some individuals, particularly those from low-income backgrounds or rural areas, may need help accessing the necessary technology or need more digital literacy skills to navigate the internet and acquire suboxone online.

 Does Health Insurance Cover Alcohol Rehab?